Digital scholarship

-History
+Development of the concept

-The concept of digital scholarship (DS) emerged early in the 21st century (Andersen and Trinkle, 2004; Ayers, 2004).
-DS is described as “discipline-based scholarship produced with digital tools and presented in digital form” (Ayers, 2013).
-It is also considered as a research agenda concerned with the impact of Internet and digital technologies that are transforming scholarly practices.
-These include social and technological factors (Weller, 2011).
+The concept of digital scholarship emerged early in the 21st century.
+Digital scholarship is "discipline-based scholarship produced with digital tools and presented in digital form".
+It is a research agenda concerned with the impact of Internet and digital technologies that are transforming scholarly practices.
+These include social and technological factors.

-Outlook
+In the 2010s, research primarily took two approaches to the subject.
+The first was the impact of digital infrastructures (such as the Internet and academic libraries) on scholarship, which Christine L. Borgman researches.
+The second was the impact of digital scholarship on the institutions and organization of academia.

 According to Ernest L. Boyer in Scholarship Reconsidered, discovery, integration, application, and teaching are the four main aspects of scholarship.
-The growth of digital media means that the main areas of scholarship can each benefit from expansions in their own way thanks to the infinite sharability of digital content.
+The growth of digital media allows the main areas of scholarship to each benefit from expansions due to the infinite sharing potential of digital content.

-In education, the main areas of relevance are science, technology, engineering and math.
-It is said that students learn best in a classroom when they are actively engaged.
+In education, the main areas of relevance are science, technology, engineering, and math.
 The emergence of digital scholarship and digital media allows for another means for students to become engaged.
-Key areas of academia that digital media is used on are to illustrate concepts, model displays and reinforce 21st century skills.
+Key areas of academia that digital media is used on are to illustrate concepts, model displays, and reinforce 21st century skills.

-Critics cite concerns about the legitimacy, accessibility and verifiability of digital scholarship and the erosion of authors' rights as reasons to be concerned about digital scholarship.
+Critics cite concerns about the legitimacy, accessibility, and verifiability of digital scholarship and the erosion of authors' rights as reasons to be concerned about digital scholarship.
 As scholarly communication evolves, controversy over the definition and value of the term "digital scholarship" is likely to continue.

-Digital scholarship must take all of cultural, economic, personal, and institutional responsibilities to take its position as academic scholarship and to realize the core purpose of higher education with the possibilities of our time.